How to Choose a Bariatric Surgeon

 If the answer is yes, ask about the assistant's qualifications and experience with bariatric surgery.

 Overweight and obese patients may have different needs than non-obese patients.
-It is important that the facility you choose has experience meeting these needs.
+It is important that the facility you choose have experience meeting these needs.
 This should include specialized equipment such as sufficiently sized blood pressure cuffs, computed axial tomography (CT) scanners, hospital beds, wheelchair toilets, gowns and operating tables.

 Obesity may increase the risk of complications from anesthesia, so it can be beneficial to have an anesthesiologist who has experience with obese patients.